-Stage management | Dyte Docs
+Stage Management | Dyte Docs

 Status

-- DyteStageStatus.onStage : This value indicates that the user is currently on the stage.
+- ON_STAGE: This value indicates that the user is currently on the stage and participating in the live stream.

-- DyteStageStatus.offStage : This value means that the user is viewing the webinar/livestream but is not on the stage.
+- OFF_STAGE: This value means that the user is viewing the live stream but is not on the stage.

-- DyteStageStatus.acceptedToJoinStage : The host has accepted user's request to join stage.
+- ACCEPTED_TO_JOIN_STAGE: The host has accepted user's request to join livestream.
 If the host accepts the user's request to join the stage, this value will be assigned to the user's status.

 Dyte's stage management APIs allow hosts to receive and manage stage requests as well as leave and join the stage.